rickdevera/tenable_immersion_day_labs/LabExercise-01.md

 ### Tasks

 #### Needed if running Lab06.
-Skip to the next seciont
+Skip to the next Section
 There are two methods for remote access.

-1. Browser based (Guacamole) - login to the public ip: http://[GuacamolePublicIP]:8080/guacamole
-        - Use this method if your desktop does not have access to an RDP client.
-        - Sign in and select Windows Desktop

-2. Remote Desktop Protocol (RDP) – use Remote Desktop connection to login into the external IP using your preferred client (i.e. Microsoft Remote Desktop)
+1. Remote Desktop Protocol (RDP) – use Remote Desktop connection to login into the external IP using your preferred client (i.e. Microsoft Remote Desktop)

     1. You will need to navigate to the sign-in page